ninjaaron/pyfil/README.rst

 Suppressing output and using statements
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-by default, pyrep prints the return value of expressions.
+by default, pyfil prints the return value of expressions.
 Because this
 uses eval() internally to get value, statements may not be used. exec()
 supports statements, but it does not return the value of expressions
 when they are evaluated.
 When the -q/--quiet flag is used, automatic